Lobbying 101: The Legislative Process & Legislative Advocacy

 Ray LeBov and his guest subject matter experts provide real-world perspectives on the players, processes and best practices in Budget Advocacy, Regulatory Agency Advocacy, Media Strategies, and Lobbying the Administration.

 Budget Advocacy: It’s just as important to track the progress of the budget, and offer input as appropriate, as it is to participate in the legislative process of individual bills.
 You need a seat at the table when budget issues are deliberated, and you need to know how to lobby effectively on those issues.
+You also need to be aware that the calendar for budget advocacy differs considerably from the legislative calendar.

 Lobbying the Administration: Long before a bill reaches the governor’s desk, you want to get a reading on how he’s going to view it, whether he’s likely to sign it, and what you need to do to influence that decision.
+You need to know who the members of the Governor’s Cabinet and the Governor’s Office of Legislative Affairs are and the issue areas for which they’re responsible.

 Regulatory Agency Advocacy: Winning or losing in the Legislature is not necessarily the end of the story.
 You often have another opportunity at the regulatory agency stage, either to defend your legislative victory or to obtain a more favorable result instead of an outright defeat.
+The procedural rules for the Office of Administrative Law differ from those of the Legislature.

 Media Strategies: Media support for your bill can be critical, especially if the odds are against you.
 Even if you’re not directly responsible for media relations, you still need to know how to direct and coordinate this activity.
+Otherwise you’re letting your opposition frame the story for you, and you’re overlooking many cost-effective methods of competing with more established and better-funded organizations.